Rag Tag: Reception

 The film was praised for its depiction of daily life among Black British communities, and for its depiction of the struggles faced by the LGBT community in Nigeria.
 Writing in Variety, Dennis Harvey said that "If Rag Tag feels undercooked, it’s still a stew of intriguing ingredients, enough such to hold the attention and suggest Nwandu as a coming talent".

 David McAlmont of The Guardian compared the film to his own experiences as a black gay man, writing that "The film reminds me of the genuine terror that confronts black men who are gay.
 A combination of African machismo, religious fervour and racial suspicion, understanding of homosexuality as a "white disease", and aggressive beliefs about the way that black men should 'reprazent' in the western world have dogged my liberty throughout both my out and closeted life".

+Black Women Filmmakers Reclaiming Representation

+Adaora Nwandu’s role as a Black woman director in Rag Tag exemplifies the unique perspective Black women bring to British cinema, challenging historical underrepresentation and stereotypical portrayals.
+According to Emilie Herbert, Black women filmmakers have historically faced exclusion from the British film industry, often working outside mainstream channels due to systemic barriers.
+In Rag Tag, Nwandu defies this marginalization by crafting an intimate narrative centered on Black queer love, a story rarely depicted in British media.

+Herbert notes that Black women directors frequently employ personal storytelling and alternative production methods to bypass industry gatekeeping, which aligns with Nwandu’s independent approach.
+By foregrounding the emotional complexity of Black queer lives, Rag Tag resists reductive narratives often imposed by mainstream cinema.
+The film’s exploration of identity, migration, and belonging reflects what Herbert describes as the “re-presentation” of marginalized identities, where directors like Nwandu reshape cultural narratives by reclaiming Black experiences through a personal lens.

+Nwandu’s work echoes the efforts of pioneers such as Ngozi Onwurah and Cecile Emeke, who, as Herbert explains, redefine Black womanhood on screen by subverting dominant cinematic norms and asserting creative agency.
+Through Rag Tag, Nwandu positions herself within this legacy, demonstrating the critical role Black women filmmakers play in expanding the representational possibilities of British cinema.